carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 7
 ```

-We can trust that the output valid, because we are using a verified library, even though we don't speak Chinese.
+We can trust that the output is valid because we are using a verified library, even though we don't speak Chinese.
 Another interesting aspect is that the Chinese sentence has more words than the English one, even though they convey the same meaning.
 This shows the complexity of dealing with more than one language at a time, like in Machine Translation.

 ::: callout
 ### Pre-trained Models and Fine-tunning